ernerdgn/tic-tac-toe/README.md

-# tic-tac-toe
-Simple Tic Tac Toe game with Python.
+Simple Tic Tac Toe game with Python and Pygame.